Public Access and Services Policies

 - To maintain bibliographic control with required processing, cataloging, and piece-level record-holding

 - To promote public awareness of depository services

 - To continue to develop a depository collection to support the information needs of the depository community

 Reference & Research Services

-- General public users of federal depository government information resources will be provided access and services comparable to those for university students, faculty, and staff.
+- General public users of federal depository government information resources will be provided access and services comparable to those for UL Lafayette students, faculty, and staff.

 - All reference services personnel have some level of training in the use of government information, including electronic sources.
 Referrals are made to the Head of Government Information, as needed.
 Training sessions in the use of new electronic products or online databases are conducted by the depository coordinator/Government Information department head.